ahstat/gender-french-nouns/README.md

 Like other Romance languages, French nouns are divided in two almost distinct genders: feminine and masculine.
 Deciding the gender of a word is not obvious.
 For example, a table is feminine (“une table”) but an acid is masculine (“un acide”).

-The code loads a dictionary and represents with bar plots the distribution of the gender across the letters.
+This code loads a dictionary and represents the distribution of the gender across the letters (using bar plots).

 You can check out the related blog post here: https://ahstat.github.io/Gender-french-nouns/ or directly see results in the `outputs` folder.